New David Livingston White Endowment Honors Student Perseverance

 David Livingston White, UA Class of 2011

 David Livingston White graduated from the UA in 2011 at the age of 73.
 He had been battling cancer for roughly 20 years, but he persevered in order to earn his degree.
-His brother, Travis, purchased a class ring for him in order to commemorate this momentous accomplishment.
-Upon David’s passing, Travis selected the SALT Center to be one of the beneficiaries of David’s estate.
-He established an endowment in David’s name through the UA Foundation and asked that a portion of the funds be used to purchase a class ring for one graduating student who has demonstrated exceptional perseverance each year.
-Additionally, David’s class ring will be displayed in a shadowbox installation at the SALT Center.
+His siblings, Terrell A. White, Priscilla White Clark, and Albert Travis White, purchased a class ring for him in order to commemorate this momentous accomplishment.
+Upon David’s passing, his brothers selected the SALT Center to be one of the beneficiaries of David’s estate.
+They established an endowment in David’s name through the UA Foundation to support SALT Center programming.
+Furthermore, they asked that, each year, a portion of the funds be used to purchase a class ring for one graduating student who has demonstrated exceptional perseverance.
+Additionally, David’s class ring is on dipslay in a shadowbox installation at the SALT Center.

 We are honored that David's family selected the SALT Center to receive this generous gift.
 David’s legacy of perseverance resonates deeply with our team and our students, and will serve as an inspiration for genearations to come.

 Timothy Supplitt: 2017 David Livingston White Class Ring Recipient

 The first recipient of this distinguished gift is Timothy Supplitt.
 Timothy has been affiliated with The SALT Center since 2009, and was nominated by his Strategic Learning Specialist, Caroline Ragano.

 Timothy struggled during his first year at the UA.
 His GPA was much lower than he wanted it to be, so he took some time off and came back with a renewed dedication to his academics, eventually completing his undergraduate coursework with a 3.2 GPA.
 As a graduate student, Timothy maintained a 3.9 GPA while taking a full course load.